 If the concentration raises serious doubts, the president of the Commission must issue a decision within one month of notification initiating a full investigation of the notified transaction.
 The participating undertakings should be immediately informed about this decision.

 The case is introduced before the Commission within 45 days.
-From that date, the undertakings may within 20 days at the latest propose commitments.
-In exceptional cases, the Commission may accept commitments even after the expiry of the 20-day term, in which case the term for the issuance of a decision under article 8(6) is extended from 90 to 105 days.
-Where the Commission finds that the concentration substantially restricts competition in the relevant market, or that, in the case of a joint venture, the criteria laid down by article 1(3) are not fulfilled, it shall issue a decision prohibiting the concentration.
+From that date, the undertakings may, within 20 days at the latest, propose commitments.
+In exceptional cases, the Commission may accept commitments even after the expiry of the 20-day term, in which case the term for the issuance of a decision under article 8(6) of the Competition Law is extended from 90 to 105 days.

+Where the Commission finds that the concentration substantially restricts competition in the relevant market, or that, in the case of a joint venture, the criteria laid down by article 1(3) of the Competition Law are not fulfilled, it shall issue a decision prohibiting the concentration.
 Such decision must be issued within 90 days of the initiation of Phase II.

 If the Commission finds that the concentration does not substantially restrict competition or if it approves the same with conditions, it shall issue an approving decision.
 If the 90-day term expires without the issuance of a prohibitive decision, the concentration is deemed as approved, with the Commission thereafter issuing a merely confirmatory decision (Phase II decision).

 This timetable cannot be speeded up.
-They can be extended, inter alia, when the notifying undertakings consent, according to article 8(11).
+It can be extended, among other cases, when the notifying undertakings consent, according to article 8(11) of the Competition Law.

-If the participating undertakings do not furnish any required information within the set deadline, the term for the issuance of the decision is suspended and recommences as soon as such information is furnished.
+If the participating undertakings do not furnish any required information within the set deadline, the term for the issuance of the decision is suspended and recommences as soon as the information is furnished.
 In its decisions, the Commission mentions the date of the notification, the date of its request for information and the date of submission thereof by the notifying party.